Mcastres/Twillow/README.md

 ### How it works

 The script is very simple.
-If you want to follow every followers of `elonmusk` account:
+If you want to follow followers of `elonmusk` account:

 ```
 $> python main.rb elonmusk
->> You are now following every followers of elonmusk
+>> You are now following followers of elonmusk
 ```

 Great!
 Now you're following users who are following Elon musk